 We may use and disclose your health information to the extent that the law requires it.
 For example, we may have to disclose your health information to Workers’ Compensation or to your employer if you have made a claim for benefits.

 If you become incapacitated or incompetent, your health information will be treated in the same way it was treated if you were capable and competent.
-If an authorization or objection is required, your personal representative or surrogate healthcare decision maker will be treated in the same manner as you would be treated.
+If an authorization or objection is required, your personal representative or surrogate health care decision maker will have the same health information rights that you would have, as described above.
 If an authorization is required for the release of your health information after your death, the executor or administrator of your estate must sign the authorization.

 If you are an organ or tissue donor, we may release health information to organizations that handle organ procurement or organ, eye or tissue transplantation, to assist in organ or tissue donation and transplantation.